yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Look for [your data](https://www.spyfly.com).
 Then, [opt out](https://www.spyfly.com/help-center/remove-my-public-record).
 You can also try emailing <support@spyfly.com>.
 You’ll need to provide your name, age, address, and email address.
 Make sure SpyFly has information you'd like removed before volunteering these things.

 ### ☠ 💐 That’s Them
-Find [your information her](https://thatsthem.com/).
-If it shows up, try to [opt out] (https://thatsthem.com/optout).
+Find [your information](https://thatsthem.com/).
+If it shows up, try to [opt out](https://thatsthem.com/optout).
 Do not click on the Spokeo identity theft protection link, as it is a paid product.

 ### TruePeopleSearch
 Follow the [removal instructions](https://www.truepeoplesearch.com/removal).
 You will need to enter your  name, city and state, and email address, and then you’ll need to solve several captchas to see if you are listed, after which you can remove your information.